 What is plantar fasciitis?

-The plantar fascia is a thick band of connective tissue that runs along the base of the foot, from heel bone to toes.1 The tough, resilient structure helps it maintain the arch of your foot, absorb shock for the entire leg and stabilise the metatarsal joints during impact with the ground2 When this tissue becomes damaged, the clinical term for the condition is Plantar Fasciitis.2
+1 The tough, resilient structure helps it maintain the arch of your foot, absorb shock for the entire leg and stabilise the metatarsal joints during impact with the ground

 What are the symptoms of plantar fasciitis?